nnam-droid12/Inop-learn/README.md

 Downlad the app from playstore here [link](https://playstore.com)

 If you wish to build codes locally, clone this repository with the command
-- copy first the link to the repository
+- first, copy the link to the repository
-- git clone then the link to the repository
+- git clone (link to repository)
-- cd/ into the directory of the cloned repository in this it will be the name of the repo otherwise rename by you
+- cd/ into the directory of the cloned repository, this is the original name of the cloned repo otherwise rename by you
 - open the project in your favourite editor
 - In the terminal cd into the root project directory, select an android emulator and run the command
 - flutter run -- this command will download all the dependencies needed for the project to work and the app should be live on your android emulator